khuranalab/CSVDriver/README.md

 > While runing on a full SV dataset from cancer cohorts the script could take several hours, because the GAM modeling the algorithm is computationally heavy.

-> Before running the Reproduce_CSVDriver_Script.R with this input data the file **tissue_ehnacer_marks** file must be decompressed.

 ### To run CSVDriver in a cohort the SV input files must be placed in the corresponding folders likewise the demo.

->  Some files must be decompressed for each cancer cohort directory.
+>  Before running the Reproduce_CSVDriver_Script.R, some files must be decompressed for each cancer cohort.
   * TAD_segment_[cohort]_ChromMark_class.zip
   * ccre_cohort_Archive.zip
   * chromHMM_cohort_Archive.zip

-#Runing the method
+  * tissue_ehnacer_marks

 > To run the a particular cohort set the cohort_name from the list
 > cohort <- c("demo", "bone", "brain", "breast", "colon", "esophagus", "kidney", "liver", "lung",  "lymph-nodes", "ovary", "pancreas", "prostate", "skin", "stomach", "uterus")